Home Alone and other Christmas movie locations you can actually visit

 South Queensferry, Scotland (A Castle for Christmas, 2021; and The Princess Switch, 2018)

 Discover the magic of A Castle for Christmas (2021), starring Brooke Shields, where the enchanting Dalmeny House in South Queensferry, just shy of Edinburgh, becomes a pivotal location.
-The gorgeous castle featured prominently in the movie is open for visitors!
+The gorgeous castle featured prominently in the movie is open for visitors, and is one of the most picturesque Christmas movie filming locations to visit.

 Just 9 km from here is the Hopetoun House, aka The Montenaro Royal Palace, which features in The Princess Switch (2018).